angelfdezcivila/ea/README.md

 ## Requirements

 Requires JDK 17 or higher.
+The project relies on the [json-simple](https://cliftonlabs.github.io/json-simple/) library for parsing configuration files and dumping statistics.
+A Maven dependency is included in the `pom.xml` file for this purpose.
+Alternatively, non-Maven users may download the [`json-simple-4.0.1.jar`](https://cliftonlabs.github.io/json-simple/target/json-simple-4.0.1.jar) and add it to the project build path.

 ## Usage